srisais/CSC110-Course-Project/README.md

 **THIS IS THE FILE TO RUN IF YOU WANT TO RUN THE ENTIRE PROGRAM.** This file is very short, but it wraps everything together, pulling from `command_line_interface.py` and `functions_and_classes.py`, and running the main program.

 ### `requirements.txt`
-This `.txt.` file lists the required modules needed to run the program, as formatted in the standard Python format.
+This `.txt` file lists the required modules needed to run the program, as formatted in the standard Python format.

 ## Scrap Files
 If you'd like to get a small glimpse into the debugging and development of the project, this folder just includes a few scrap files that were found to be helpful to keep on hand while developing the project.
 They are not really of any significance to the final project, but some might find it interesting, so they are still here.